 In principle, this is by definition the case.
 The consciousness is the perceptual reality, the world hologram.
-In the universe of all possible worlds, there has to be one in which my world hologram is somehow reproduced.
+In the universe of all possible worlds, there has to be one in which my world hologram is somehow reproduced, and goes on.

 Heaven & Hell

-The expectation of immortality is a major change to the meaning of life.
+Immortality brings a major change to the meaning of life.
 We are just getting started.
 And anything is possible, especially the things we missed out on in this life.
 So this is the perfect opportunity for seriously creative visualisation.
 If we build a superb ideal as the hope and expectation, this visualisation becomes ever increasingly likely to reflect the new reality experienced.
-If one lives by it, of course.
-So there is a fascinating and absorbing occupation for us, a wonderful challenge, especially as we approach the big transition.
+If one lives by it, of course, enacts the principles.
+So there is a fascinating and absorbing occupation for us, a wonderful challenge, especially as we approach the great transition.
 Planning your best next life.
 We will give up what we have in this world, but we can at least set out everything we would like to find in the next.
-Which creates a strange attractor.
+Which of course creates a strange attractor.
 That is the whole idea.